-People always talk about Korean food and beauty products, but Korean drinks are one of the most underrated and unappreciated topics.
+People often discuss Korean food and beauty products, yet Korean drinks remain a largely underrated and underappreciated topic.
 Koreans have a wide range of unique beverages that are perfect for every taste!
 If you are in South Korea, you should check out the Korean convenience store and grab Korean drinks for a quick bout of refreshment.

 Traditionally, Korean drinks fall into two categories – alcoholic and non-alcoholic.
-Amongst alcoholic beverages, soju is the Korean national drink.
+Among alcoholic beverages, soju stands out as the national drink of Korea..
 200 other types of non-alcoholic drinks can be associated with Korean culture, including traditional tea, juices, soft drinks, grain-based drinks, and many more.

 Here is our list of 10 Korean beverages you can easily purchase from any convenience store in a South Korean city or town.

 Banana milk is a popular Korean drink, especially amongst K-Pop idols, making it a fan favorite.
 You can see your favorite idols drinking on their shows and event broadcasts.
 Out of all the different flavors – banana, strawberry, and melon – banana milk is the most loved Korean beverage.
 The drink has sweet and savory notes, making it quite refreshing at any time and available as one of the best Korean convenience store drinks.

-Another popular Korean beverage that is essentially a fizzy yogurt drink, another one of the Korean convenience store drinks.
+Another popular Korean beverage is Milkis, essentially a fizzy yogurt drink, another one of the Korean convenience store drinks.
 It is fizzy and sweet like soda, but it’s also milk.
 Despite that, it sounds a bit weird; it’s surprisingly good!
 Milkis comes in different flavors that include melon, strawberry, and banana.
 This unique beverage is crafted by Lotte Chilsung, a prominent South Korean beverage company.
 Its tagline, “New feeling of soda beverage,” captures its novel experience, skillfully combining traditional soda elements like sugar and carbonated water with milk for a rich, creamy flavor.
 For a truly invigorating refreshment, consider Milkis as your go-to choice.

 This is the #1 selling energy drink in Korea, one of the most popular Korean beverages.
 A perfect energy-boosting option for when you are feeling drained, and coffee didn’t hit the spot!
 It is often compared to the Red Bull of Korea.
 It is mainly water, sugar, high fructose corn syrup, taurine (Red Bull magic ingredient), and other ingredients.
 Originally introduced in 1963 by the pharmaceutical company Dong-A, Bacchus emerged as a hangover remedy.
 Today, it is marketed and sold as an energy supplement, offering a potent blend of ingredients to invigorate and recharge when needed.

 It’s a drink for coffee lovers all over the world.
 Although it is an instant coffee, it has a great flavor and aroma.
 It contains coffee, sugar, and non-dairy creamer.
 If you are looking for an instant boost of energy and have a long day ahead of you, it’s a perfect Korean beverage of choice!

 Pororo Fruit Drinks are a line of non-carbonated fruit juice drinks that are popular in Korea.
 Pororo Fruit Drinks come in four different flavors – strawberry, tropical apple, milk, and green grape.
-However, it is a kid’s centric drink, its perfect for anyone of any age.
+However, it is a kid’s centric drink, it’s perfect for anyone of any age.

-Its often referred to as “Korea’s Sprite,” another one of the Korean convenience store drinks.
+It’s often referred to as “Korea’s Sprite,” another one of the Korean convenience store drinks.
 The cider is well known for its green packaging and lemon-lime flavor.
 It’s a drink of choice whenever you are looking for some refreshment!

-These are some of the best Korean drinks that you must try once if you are traveling to South Korea.
+These are some of the best Korean drinks you must try once traveling to South Korea.
 And if you cannot travel right now, you can get them from Amazon and experience a bit of Korean culture right at your home!